prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 The winning bid for each `request.imp[i]` will also contain `hb_bidder`, `hb_size`, and `hb_pb`
 (with _no_ {bidderName} suffix).
 To prevent these keys, set `request.ext.prebid.targeting.includeWinners` to false.

+**NOTES**:
-**NOTE**: Targeting keys are limited to 20 characters.
+- Targeting keys are limited to 20 characters.
 If {bidderName} is too long, the returned key will be truncated to only include the first 20 characters.

 ##### Buyer UID